8 Guerrilla Book Marketing Tips

 Promotional Items That People Want

 Hosting a giveaway with a $50 Kindle Fire?
 It will get people to enter, for sure, but the Kindle Fire is an easy-to-find product that many people already have.
 In short, nobody gets excited about that giveaway.
 But doing a giveaway for a $60 NES Classic, which is much harder to find—that’s going to do better.
 If your book is a history of Nintendo, then, by all means, do it!
-But remember, you want people to enter that might ultimately buy your book, so make sure you’re doing a giveaway that’s going after the right audience.
+But remember, you want people to enter who might ultimately buy your book, so make sure you’re doing a giveaway that’s going after the right audience.
 Ask yourself who your audience is and what can you offer them that will make them enthusiastic.
 Offering them something that is in no way related to your book is a good way to get people who are only in it for the prize and don't actually care what your book is about.
 Once again, a targeted audience is the best audience.

 Think Outside the Bookstore